Supreeta-13/PRO_DIGY_WB_03/README.md

 CSS: For styling and responsive design

-JavaScript: For implementing the stopwatch functionality and interactivity.
+JavaScript: For implementing  functionality and interactivity.